 Mosquito Control Around Homes and in Communities

-Mosquitoes are important pests because their biting activity interferes with outdoor activities and they can transmit disease organisms to people, domestic animals and wildlife.
-Most mosquitoes are active during twilight hours and at night; however, around the home, the that breed in discarded containers are often active during the day.
-Mosquitoes need water to complete their life cycle and they can breed in almost any source of water.
-Pesticides are only a short-term solution to nuisance mosquito problems.
-It takes a greater effort to minimize mosquito problems.
+Mosquitoes are important pests because their biting activity interferes with outdoor activities and they can transmit disease organisms to people, pets and domestic animals and wildlife.
+Most mosquitoes are active during twilight hours and at night.
+However, around our homes and workplaces, the mosquitoes that breed in rain-filled objects, ditches, and tree holes are often active during the day.
+Pesticide applications are only a short-term solution to long-term nuisance mosquito problems.
+It takes a greater effort on our part to prevent or at least reduce these problems.

 Mosquito Breeding Sites